jigish/slate/README.md

 **NEW Installation Instructions**

-**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices.
+**Note:** You must turn on the Accessibility API

+When *Slate* starts it asks you if it can enable "Access for assistive devices".
+It may fail to do so.
+You can manually set this by checking System Preferences > Universal Access > Enable access for assistive devices.
 If you are on Mavericks or Yosemite, you must turn it on by checking *Slate* in System Preferences > Security & Privacy > Privacy > Accessibility.

 ### Direct Download ###